 1/2 cup coconut oil

 3/4 cup raw cacao powder

 ½ tsp rosewater

 pinch sea salt

 Combine all ingredients a high-speed blender, purée until smooth and glassy.
 If the mixture is too runny, add in more cacao and blend until it becomes a thicker chocolate sauce.
-Pour into a bowl and dip in the biscotti, use a spoon to spread the chocolate evenly across one end of the biscotti.
+Pour the glaze into a bowl and dip in the biscotti, using a spoon to spread the chocolate evenly across one end of the biscotti.
 Sprinkle with chopped pistachios, orange zest and rose petals – or desired toppings.
 Place in the fridge for 10-15 minutes to harden the chocolate, especially if you’re making these on a warmer day or live in a hot climate!
 This chocolate dipping sauce is not tempered, therefore it’ll be a little more finicky than a melted bar.

 Makes 10 biscottis